 I have 6 purpose built hides and one one set up for bank voles and wood mice.

-The area has been set up with wildlife photography in mind and offers opportunities to photograph many birds including notoriously shy and difficult to photograph species such as the great spotted woodpecker and nuthatch.
+The area has been set up with wildlife photography in mind and offers fantastic opportunities to photograph many birds including notoriously shy and difficult to photograph species such as the Great spotted woodpecker, Marsh tit and Nuthatch.

 I will teach you about depth of field , iso, shutter speed and exposure compensation etc to get the best shot with the given light.